EU Regulation · source: EUR-Lex

 EUR-Lex — ELI identifier

-Primary source to be cited: EUR-Lex, ELI identifier reg/2024/1689.
+Primary source to cite: EUR-Lex, ELI identifier.
 Published in the OJEU, L series of 12 July 2024.

 Open the official source on EUR-Lex

-Primary source · EUR-Lex (official ELI)
+Primary source · EUR-Lex (ELI reg/2024/1689)

 NomotecnIA reading · interpretation, not source

-Fields 11–12 · own synthesis
+Fields 11–12 · our own synthesis

 Our reading for an SME.